sherlocked0627/Taichi-action-recognition-and-segmentation/README.md

 TaiChi data can be found in https://hit605.org/projects/taichi-data/.

 ## Citation
-Please cite these papers in your publications if this project helps your research.
+Please cite these papers in your publications if this code helps your research.

     @inproceedings{xu2020using,
       title={Using trajectory features for tai chi action recognition},